Chatterino/chatterino2/BUILDING_ON_WINDOWS.md

 1. Unfold the tree element that says "Qt"
 2. Unfold the top most tree element (latest Qt version, e.g. `Qt 5.11.2`)
 3. Under this version, select the following entries:
-     -  `MSVC 2017 64-bit` (or alternative bitness/version variants if you are using those)
+     -  `MSVC 2017 64-bit` (or alternative version if you are using that)
      -  `Qt WebEngine` (optional)
 4. Under the "Tools" tree element (at the bottom), ensure that `Qt Creator X.X.X` and `Qt Creator X.X.X CDB Debugger Support` are selected. (they should be checked by default)
 5. Continue through the installer and let the installer finish installing Qt.